September 22, 2025

 EGR Delete Methods

-- Mechanical Deletion: For pneumatic EGR, disconnect and plug the vacuum hose.
+• Mechanical Deletion: For pneumatic EGR, remove and seal the vacuum tube.
 For cooled systems, install plugs on pipelines or loop the cooling system.

 The decision to disable EGR is up to the vehicle owner.
 However, it’s critical to understand all potential consequences and entrust this work to professionals to avoid negative impacts on other vehicle systems.